Low Testosterone (Low T) Chattanooga, TN

 - Improved triglycerides and total cholesterol

-Men with untreated sleep apnea and untreated severe congestive heart failure should not use testosterone therapy.
+Men with untreated sleep apnea and untreated severe congestive heart failure should not undergo testosterone replacement therapy.
 Men with preexisting heart disease should proceed with caution when considering testosterone replacement.
-Studies show conflicting information on whether testosterone replacement leads to increased risk of heart attacks in this population.
+Studies show conflicting information on whether testosterone replacement therapy leads to increased risk of heart attacks in this population.
 Nevertheless, men with heart disease should proceed with caution when making the decision to start taking testosterone.

 If you are in the Chattanooga or Knoxville TN, Northern Georgia, or Huntsville AL area, contact Dr. Shrid Men’s Health & Microsurgery here or visit us in Chattanooga, TN to learn more about testosterone replacement therapy.